 Margaretha Geertruida Zelle (1876-1917) from Leeuwarden (province Friesland, the Netherlands) and better known as Mata Hari.
 She was not an idealist or activist and Recha Schweitzer might have had her thoughts about her.
 But Margaretha was a remarkable independent woman.
 An exotic dancer, a courtesan, beautiful, free en wild.
 And sentenced to death for spying for the Germans.
 In 1910 she was shot by the French.
 Till this days her life and personality is intriguing, as it was for example for the famous American Hollywood actor David Carradine in the ’70s.
 If you wanna know more, read the blog posts of Hanneke Boonstra about Mata Hari.

-Eventually, Saskia stopped following Mata Hari’s footsteps, and followed those of the old Frisian god Forseti.
-Indeed, in 1979 she became a lawyer.
+Eventually, in 1979, Saskia stopped following Mata Hari’s footsteps, and followed those of the old Frisian god Forseti or Foseti.
+Indeed, she became a lawyer.
 Boring, boring.
 In 2013 she died, sixty-eight years young.

 Have fun walking the endless grasslands of the Frisia Coast Trail, and do pay respect to its strong and tall women.